couchbase/cbft/docs/dev-guide/index-queries.md

 - Navigate to the ```Indexes``` screen.

-- Click on your index's name link to naviate to the summary screen for your index.
+- Click on your index's name link to navigate to your index's summary screen.

-- Click on the ```Query``` sub-tab for your index.
+- Click on the ```Query``` tab for your index.

 - Enter your query statement in the input field.

-The kind of query statement you should enter depends on the index type.
+The kind of query statement you can enter depends on your index's type.

-Please see below in this document for more information on the query statement requirements for different index types.
+Please see below in this document for more information on the query statement requirements for the different index types.

 - You can click on the ```Advanced``` checkbox in order to see more optional, advanced query parameters.